 - Participate fully in the prescribed therapy and/or medication program ordered

 - Pay your fees and keep payment current

 - Report accurately the circumstances in your life that may be affecting

 Please speak to your provider if you are dissatisfied with your treatment.

 If this is not agreeable, please speak with the clinic manager.
 If this

-If this fails, please refer to your insurance agreement for the complaint
+fails, please refer to your insurance agreement for the complaint procedures

 This is an attempt to acquaint you with your rights and responsibilities

 as a client.
-If you have any questions, please feel free to ask at Great
+If you have any questions, please feel free to ask at Mental

-River Health System-Mental Health staff member.
+Health-Great River Medical Center staff member.
 Our goal is to serve you

 the best way we can.